 - is used predominantly for the business of grazing (including agistment), dairying, pig-farming, poultry farming, fish farming, tree farming, bee-keeping, viticulture, horticulture, fruit growing or the growing of crops of any kind or for any combination of those activities or

 - satisfies the criteria for municipal purpose benefit for large holdings to the extent that it is, for example, land that is predominantly used and maintained for heritage, cultural or environmental purposes, or land that is held as natural bushland under a trust for nature covenant, or land that is held under some other type of similar formal undertaking.

 A business is defined by the Valuation of Land Act as:

 - has a significant and substantial commercial purpose or character and

 - seeks to make a profit on a continuous or repetitive basis form its activities on the land and

 - is making a profit from its activities on the land, or that has a reasonable prospect of making a profit from its activities on the land if it continues to operate in the way that it is operating.

-For the farm rating differential, the context of a primary production business is regarded as:
+For the farm rating differential, the context of a primary production business is regarded as the farming: